lschumann1978/WalkerLeadManagement/README.md

 ### How to use:

-When the page loads you'll see an empty list of Leads and an "Add New Lead" button
+When the page loads you'll see an empty list of Leads and the message "No leads yet"

-- To add new lead, click on the "Add New Lead" button.
-  - This will bring up the new Lead form.
-Fill it out and click "Save"
-  - This will navigate back to the dashboard and the lead will be displayed there
-  - Do this several times to see more than one lead in the list
-  - Please observe the console of the running backend project when submitting a new ned lead.
-It will show a message indicating what type of communication has been sent to the lead.
+- Observe the list of leads you've added through the API, click on each one to view the details